graphile/crystal/postgraphile/website/postgraphile/enums.md

 comment on table animal_type is E'@enum\n@enumName TypeOfAnimal';
 ```

-The name must conform to the GraphQL identifier restrictions.
+The name must conform to the GraphQL `Name` restrictions.

 ### With makeExtendSchemaPlugin